• Skip to primary navigation

 Sauce Base

-• Chinese Black Vinegar: a sweet fermented black rice vinegar that is less acidic in taste, compared to other vinegars and available at Asian markets.
-I recommend using the brand Chinkiang vinegar (see FAQ section below for an image).
+• Chinese Black Vinegar: A sweet fermented black rice vinegar available at Asian markets that tastes less acidic compared to other vinegars.
+I recommend using Chinkiang vinegar - see FAQ section below for an image.
 Or substitute with rice vinegar or apple cider vinegar.

-• Sesame Oil: or substitute with a neutral oil like avocado oil, vegetable oil, canola oil, grapeseed oil or peanut oil.
-Not olive oil.
+• Sesame Oil: Or substitute with a neutral oil like avocado oil, vegetable oil, canola oil, grapeseed oil, or peanut oil.
+Avoid using olive oil or coconut oil.

 • Green Onions

-• Red Pepper Flakes: like gochugaru or red chili flakes.
-Omit if you can't tolerate spice.
+• Red Pepper Flakes: such as gochugaru or red chili flakes for a spicy flavor.

 • Fresh Ginger